swcarpentry/shell-novice/_episodes/05-loop.md

 because that would expand to:

 ~~~
-$ cp bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt original-*.dat
+$ cp bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt original-*.txt
 ~~~
 {: .language-bash}

 This wouldn't back up our files, instead we get an error:

 ~~~
-cp: target `original-*.dat' is not a directory
+cp: target `original-*.txt' is not a directory
 ~~~
 {: .error}

 This problem arises when `cp` receives more than two inputs.
 When this happens, it expects the last input to be a directory where it can copy all the files it was passed.
-Since there is no directory named `original-*.dat` in the `populations` directory we get an error.
+Since there is no directory named `original-*.txt` in the `populations` directory we get an error.

 Instead, we can use a loop: